-Dmytryk concentrates his focus on the activity of the police and enforcement agencies in terms of a 'policier', or a procedural, where the nuts and bolts of police hard work will eventually lead to a breakthrough.
+Dmytryk concentrates his focus on the activity of the police and enforcement agencies in terms of a policier, or a procedural, where the nuts and bolts of police hard work will eventually lead to a breakthrough.
 Menjou is dogged as the investigating officer, solid and workmanlike, no 'hero' copper, in much the same way Jules Dassin used the unlikely Barry Fitzgerald as his unglamorous detective in the earlier The Naked City.
-These are no 'movie star' policemen, no Dirty Harry, and it serves to bring attention to the nature of the real work involved in tracking down psychotic criminals.
+These are no 'movie star' policemen, no Dirty Harry Callaghan, and it serves to bring attention to the nature of the real work involved in tracking down psychotic criminals.
 This also allows Kramer to bring out the socially progressive nature of the piece, where questions are asked as to what constitutes insanity?
 The psychiatrist character deflates public expectation (as represented by an exploitative press baron) by mentioning less than 1% of criminals fit the legal definition of insane, an uncomfortable reality that means society needs to address deeper issues.

-Society demands we are productive, "everybody's got to work in this world" and as Miller is ex-military the issue of the use of skills he trained for, where in a utilitarian world he can find 'sniping' as a job of work is examined, thereby asking what level of complicity does institutional America have when it's trained up a plainly inappropriate candidate in such a deadly way? "a killer because of us"? says the shrink.
+Society demands we are productive, "everybody's got to work in this world" and as Miller is ex-military the issue of the use of skills he trained for, where in a utilitarian world he can find 'sniping' as a job of work is examined, thereby asking what level of complicity does institutional America have when it has trained up a plainly inappropriate candidate in such a deadly way? "a killer because of us"? says the shrink.
 These are valid questions that a reactionary Hollywood would never have asked, and an indicator of a changing direction in perspective and a short lived liberalism that would soon be crushed by the blunt instrument of HUAC and the blacklist.
-Hollywood would cozy up to the anemic 'Eisenhower' era and make hagiographic cop movie's and retread the old black hat/white hat stereotypes as more interesting films became marginalised once more.
-It would take the counterculture of the '60's and the influence of the Nouvelle Vague's boldness to re-invigorate the young filmmakers of America to garner their own Renaissance.
+Hollywood would cozy up to the anemic Eisenhower era and make hagiographic cop movie's and retread the old black hat/white hat stereotypes as more interesting films became marginalised once more.
+It would take the counterculture of the '60s and the influence of the Nouvelle Vague's boldness to reinvigorate the young filmmakers of America to garner their own Renaissance.